 Katy Fund

-Responding to the need for particular support in Forms 3 and 4 of secondary school, as evidenced by World Bank and UNICEF research and our own local feedback, the Katy Fund focuses on girls in those senior forms.
+Responding to the need for particular support in Forms 3 and 4 of secondary school, as evidenced by World Bank and UNICEF research and our own local feedback, the Katy Fund focused on girls in those senior forms.
 It allowed MMF to support girls in Chitipa, in the far north of Malawi, for the first time.

 The Pat Fund